Forty-Bot/mpmetrics/README.md

     generate_requests()
 ```

 Navigate to http://localhost:8000/metrics to view the results.
+For more
+examples, look in the `examples/` directory.

 ## Features